mlc-ai/mlc-llm/docs/compilation/compile_models.rst

 --max-seq-len MAX_ALLOWED_SEQUENCE_LENGTH   The maximum allowed sequence length for the model.
                                             When it is not specified,
                                             we will use the maximum sequence length from the ``config.json`` in the model directory.
+--reuse-lib LIB_NAME                        Specifies the previously generated library to reuse.
+                                            This is useful when building the same model architecture with different weights.
+                                            You can refer to the :ref:`model distribution <distribute-model-step3-specify-model-lib>` page for detail of this argument.
 --use-cache                                 When ``--use-cache=0`` is specified,
                                             the model compilation will not use cached file from previous builds, and will compile the model from the very start.
                                             Using cache can help reduce the time needed to compile.
 --debug-dump                                Specifies whether to dump debugging files during compilation.
---reuse-lib                                 Specifies whether to reuse a previously generated library.
-                                            This is useful when building the same model architecture with different weights.

 More Model Compile Commands